Getting started with Plasma

 Mercury

 You’ll need another language, Mercury, since our compiler is written in it.
-The latest stable version is required, but other versions may also work.
-Plasma’s CI currently tests with ROTD 2020-05-31.
+A recent stable version is required (22.01.x), ROTD versions may also work.
+Plasma’s CI currently tests with 22.01.
 Compiling Mercury from source can take a long time, but if you’re on Debian, Ubuntu or other derivative running on x86_64 then there are some packages!
 Read on or follow the instructions at https://dl.mercurylang.org/deb/

 For Ubuntu 20.04, this is what you need to do: